Amazon Transparency – Combating counterfeiting with transparency

 Published on by Matthias Habel

-Amazon is the largest online mail order company in the world.
+Amazon is the world's largest online retailer.
 In Germany alone, there are over 55,000 active retailers (as of 2016).
 These offer more than 229 million products in over 35 main categories on the German market.
-Amazon is therefore an interesting target for product counterfeiters.
+Amazon is therefore an attractive target for counterfeiters.

 Table of contents